YosysHQ/picorv32/README.md

 Set bits in the IRQ mask correspond to enabled interrupt sources.

-Example assember code using the `custom0` mnemonic:
+Example assembler code using the `custom0` mnemonic:

 | Instruction       | Assember Code       |
 | ------------------| --------------------|